 - Seagrass surveys of St Kilda Harbour.

 - Surveys of local fauna, both resident and transient.

 - Friends of Elster Creek, protecting and improving the environment along Elster Creek and Elwood Canal.

 - Public education for school groups, visitors and other interested parties.

 - Submissions to government on development proposals which may impact the natural environment of the City of Port Phillip.

-Where required, projects are undertaken with the approval of and permits from the relevant government bodies such as Parks Victoria and the Department of Sustainability and Environment.
+Where required, projects are undertaken with the approval of and permits from the relevant government bodies such as Parks Victoria and the Department of Environment, Land, Water and Planning.